gusanthon/diode-clipper-wdf/README.md

 # Evaluating the Nonlinearities of a Diode Clipper Circuit Based on Wave Digital Filters

+Check out [pywdf](https://github.com/gusanthon/pywdf) if you are interested in using the Python wave digital filter framework that was developed for this project.

 Paper: https://zenodo.org/record/7116075

 Based on Jatin Chowdhury's C++ wdf library: https://github.com/jatinchowdhury18/WaveDigitalFilters